bolsinga/web_generator/build_tools/README.txt

 dir_get_builder.sh
 get_builder_type.sh

-- These scripts will return, in order of precedence, 'ant', or 'make' as what should be used to build. dir_get_builder.sh takes a directory name. get_builder_type.sh is used by the other scripts and simply takes a list of filenames.
+- These scripts will return, in order of precedence, 'ant' as what should be used to build. dir_get_builder.sh takes a directory name. get_builder_type.sh is used by the other scripts and simply takes a list of filenames.
 It could be extended to recognize new build tools.
 Please see the next section for more about new build tools.

 ----------
 build_ant.sh
-build_makefile.sh

 - These scripts will build the type of project given in their name.
 If new build tools are introduced, they would be supported by adding a "build_<newtool>.sh" script.
 Their